Tag Archives: Windows 11

 Step 2: Create a bootable USB with Windows installation files.

-If you plan to install Windows 11 then you can use Windows 11 Installation Assistant to create a bootable USB (click Download Now link below Create Windows 11 Installation Media section), and skip the commands below.
+2.A.
+If you plan to install Windows 11 then you can use Windows 11 Installation Assistant to create a bootable USB (click Download Now link below Create Windows 11 Installation Media section).

 • Right click Windows logo, click Command Prompt (Admin).